Thursday, September 18, 2025 11:09AM CDT

 [Read Full Blog]

-September corn is down 6 cents and August soybeans are down 8 cents.
-September KC wheat is down 3 cents, September Chicago wheat is down 1/4 cents, and September MIAX Minneapolis wheat is down 3 1/4 cents.
+December corn is steady, November soybeans are down 4 cents, December KC wheat is up 1 1/4 cents, December Chicago wheat is up 2 1/4 cents, and MIAX December Minneapolis wheat is steady.